At-God/cs4098/EMR_README.txt

 call 'tryton' to boot client
-I had an issue here where I couldn't locate tryton-client.png To fix, I downloaded a tarball of tryton and extracted the .png from that and placed it in the correct folder.
+I had an issue here where I couldn't locate tryton-client.png To fix, move the tryton folder in our repo to /usr/share/pixmaps/

-login to demo with admin/admin login to online with admin/gnusolidario
+login to demo with admin/admin

+login online with -
+Server: health.gnusolidario.org:8000
+Database: health28rc3
+User name: admin
+Password: gnusolidario